- Power Department

 Hurricane City Power Department has earned a Reliable Public Power Provider (RP3®) designation from the American Public Power Association for providing reliable and safe electric service.
 The RP3 designation recognizes public power utilities that demonstrate proficiency in four key disciplines: reliability, safety, workforce development, and system improvement.
 Criteria within each category are based on sound business practices and represent a utility-wide commitment to safe and reliable delivery of electricity.

 The RP3 designation now lasts for three years.
-Hurricane City Power Department is one of 2 utilities statewide and of 29 utilities nationwide that earned the Platinum Level designation this year.
-In total, 219 of the more than 2,000 public power utilities nationwide hold the RP3 designation.
-Hurricane City Power Department increased its RP3 designation level from Gold to Platinum.
-Hurricane City Power Department's RP3 application was scored at 96%.
+Hurricane City Power Department is one of 3 utilities statewide and of 47 utilities nationwide that earned the Gold Level designation this year.
+In total, 274 of the more than 2,000 public power utilities nationwide hold the RP3 designation.
+Hurricane City Power Department's RP3 application was scored at 87%.

 Learn more by watching the Reliable Public Power Provider Video.